gamemaker1/iss-lab-12/kushagra.md

 11) users.py typo fixed in delete_user function
 12) prefix in analytics added in main.py
 13) id mismatch in profile.js and profile.html, html had userCounts while js was searching for userCount
+14) removed a line from news.js as redundant and not used anywhere else